vzool/docs/api/reference.md

 ### Update Item

-Update or replace a single item from a given collection
+Update or replace a single item from a given collection.

 @TODO LOOK INTO ALLOWING FILTER PARAM FOR UPDATES, EG: `PUT /items/projects?filter[title][eq]=title`